microsauce/gravy/README.md

 });
 ```

 ## servlet API

 Every callback is given (passed/injected with) a reference to a request object (req) and a response object (res).
 These
 objects decorate the underlying HttpServletRequest and HttpServletResponse with useful methods and dare I say delicious
 syntactic ~~sugar~~ gravy.

+### req
+forward(forwardUri) - forward the request to the given uri
+next() - execute the next callback in the route chain
+input - the request input stream

+### res
+render(viewUri, model)
+renderJson(model)
+redirect(redirectURL)
+print(str)
+write(binaryData)
+out - the response output stream

+## request/session attributes

+Request and session attributes

+Attributes can be shared between

 ## io
+The response stream is flushed by the gravy runtime following every callback and is closed by the servlet runtime at the
+completion of the request.

 ## view